 A diabetes diet is based on eating three meals a day at regular times.
-This helps your body better use the insulin it produces or gets through a medication.
+This helps you better use the insulin that your body produces or gets through a medication.

 A registered dietitian can help you put together a diet based on your health goals, tastes and lifestyle.
-He or she can also talk with you about how to improve your eating habits, for example, by choosing portion sizes that suit the needs for your size and level of activity.
+He or she can also talk with you about how to improve your eating habits, such as choosing portion sizes that suit the needs for your size and activity level.

 Make your calories count with these nutritious foods.
 Choose healthy carbohydrates, fiber-rich foods, fish and "good" fats.

-- Healthy carbohydrates.
 During digestion, sugars (simple carbohydrates) and starches (complex carbohydrates) break down into blood glucose.
-Focus on the healthiest carbohydrates, such as fruits, vegetables, whole grains, legumes (beans, peas and lentils) and low-fat dairy products.
+Focus on healthy carbohydrates, such as:

 Dietary fiber includes all parts of plant foods that your body can't digest or absorb.
 Fiber moderates how your body digests and helps control blood sugar levels.
-Foods high in fiber include vegetables, fruits, nuts, legumes (beans, peas and lentils), whole-wheat flour and wheat bran.
+Foods high in fiber include:

-Avoid fried fish and fish with high levels of mercury, such as tilefish, swordfish and king mackerel.
+Avoid fried fish and fish with high levels of mercury, such as king mackerel.

 Diabetes increases your risk of heart disease and stroke by accelerating the development of clogged and hardened arteries.
 Foods containing the following can work against your goal of a heart-healthy diet.

 - Saturated fats.
-High-fat dairy products and animal proteins such as beef, hot dogs, sausage and bacon contain saturated fats.
+Avoid high-fat dairy products and animal proteins such as butter, beef, hot dogs, sausage and bacon.
+Also limit coconut and palm kernel oils.

 - Trans fats.
-These types of fats are found in processed snacks, baked goods, shortening and stick margarines.
-Avoid these items.
+Avoid trans fats found in processed snacks, baked goods, shortening and stick margarines.

 - Cholesterol.
-Sources of cholesterol include high-fat dairy products and high-fat animal proteins, egg yolks, liver, and other organ meats.
+Cholesterol sources include high-fat dairy products and high-fat animal proteins, egg yolks, liver, and other organ meats.
 Aim for no more than 200 milligrams (mg) of cholesterol a day.

 - Sodium.
 Aim for less than 2,300 mg of sodium a day.
-However, if you also have hypertension, you should aim for less than 1,500 mg of sodium a day.
+Your doctor may suggest you aim for even less if you have high blood pressure.

-A few different approaches to creating a diabetes diet are available to help you keep your blood glucose level within a normal range.
-With a dietitian's help, you may find one or a combination of the following methods works for you:
+You may use a few different approaches to create a diabetes diet to help you keep your blood glucose level within a normal range.
+With a dietitian's help, you may find that one or a combination of the following methods works for you:

-The exchange lists system.
-A dietitian may recommend using food exchange lists to help you plan meals and snacks.
-You can choose a number of foods from lists including categories such as carbohydrates, protein sources and fats.
+A dietitian may recommend you choose specific foods to help you plan meals and snacks.
+You can choose a number of foods from lists including categories such as carbohydrates, proteins and fats.

 One serving in a category is called a "choice."
 A food choice has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood glucose — as a serving of every other food in that same category.
-So, for example, you could choose to eat half of a large ear of corn or 1/3 cup of cooked pasta for one starch choice.
+For example, the starch, fruits and milk list includes choices that are 12 to 15 grams of carbohydrates.

 When planning meals, take into account your size and activity level.
 The following menu is tailored for someone who needs 1,200 to 1,600 calories a day.